Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. **Sign out** from all the browser tabs by clicking on the user icon next to the email address on the top right corner of the screen.
 Then close all the browser windows.

+## Summary

+In this lab, you, as an admin, went through the process of enabling self-service password reset.
+With SSPR enabled, you'll then assume the role of a user to go through the process of registering for SSPR and also resetting your password.
+Lastly, you as the admin, learn where to access audit logs and usage & insights data for SSPR.

 ## Review
 In this lab, you have completed:
 - Accessing  Microsoft Entra ID through the Microsoft 365 Admin portal and through the Azure portal